brandoncole/synthetic/README.md

 # Background

-On multiple occasions as a operator building distributed cloud platforms or tenant of other distributed systems I've encountered the need for the following:
+On multiple occasions as an operator building distributed cloud platforms or tenant of a distributed system I've encountered the need for the following:

 * Predictably utilize finite resources of the system (CPU, Memory, Network, Disk, Ports)
-* Push at the edges of a cloud orchestration system (i.e. Docker, Kubernetes, Mesos, ECS, etc.)
+* Push at the edges of a cloud orchestration system (i.e. VirtualBox, Docker, Kubernetes, Mesos, ECS, etc.)
-* Have a canary within a cloud orchestration system that warns when resource requests cannot be fulfilled
+* Have a canary within a cloud orchestration system that predictably when resource requests cannot be fulfilled
-* Quantitatively benchmark performance characteristics of multiple cloud systems for fair comparison
+* Quantitatively benchmark performance characteristics of multiple cloud systems for comparison
-* Generate a predictable log streams that can be used to verify the capture, rotation and retention of distributed logs
+* Generate predictable log streams that can be used to verify the capture, rotation and retention of distributed logs

-These simple workflows allow cloud operators and users to answer some very important questions:
+These simple workflows allow cloud operators and tenants to answer some very important questions:

 * Cloud Operators
     * What happens if a tenant consumes all of a finite resource?